jefmeijvis/old.jefmeijvis.com/content/009-building-the-blog.md

 This *[small]* tag is picked up by the [image renderer](https://github.com/jefmeijvis/www.jefmeijvis.com/blob/main/src/lib/renderers/image.svelte) and applies some additional styling.

 It's an easy (but hacky) fix to customize images from within the markdown sourcefile.
-In the fashion, I've replaced a quote block with a note element.
+In the same fashion, I've replaced the default quote block with a note element.
 This means that the following markdown
 ```markdown
     > Hi there, I'm writing a note